The Fascinating Role Honey Bees Play in our Environmental Ecosystem

 Dwarf Honey Bee (Apis florea)

-The dwarf honey bee is the smallest of the honey-producing bees, native to South and Southeast Asia.
-These bees construct small, single-comb nests in shrubs and trees.
-Apis florea produces minimal amounts of honey, typically less than 2 pounds (0.9 kilograms) per year.
-Despite their low honey yield, they are essential pollinators in their ecosystems.
+The smallest honey-producing bee, native to South and Southeast Asia, Apis florea builds single-comb nests in shrubs and trees.
+Their honey yield is minimal—under 2 pounds per year—but they are still vital pollinators in their ecosystems.

 Non-Honey Producing Bees